AshharAhmadKhan/fineract-bff/ARCHITECTURE.md

     A -->|HTTPS — Bearer JWT| B
     E -->|REST API\nService Account Only| G
 ```
 Ownership enforcement at the BFF layer compensates for the absence of ABAC in Fineract — a borrower can only access their own resources, enforced by verifying JWT claims against Fineract's response on every request.
+This enforces per-resource ownership but does not replace full attribute-based access control, which remains a future Fineract concern.

 Authentication is not optional for any endpoint that touches borrower data.
 You do not get to the business logic without a valid JWT.
 The Authentication Filter sits